rohitmodh/DynamicMappingSystem/README.md

 - **MappingNotFoundException**: Thrown when mapping rules for the given source/target type are missing.
 - **ValidationMappingException**: Thrown when data validation fails according to the format rules mentioned in `dataformat.json`.

+### Strategy (Infrastructure.Strategy)
+- Multiple Strategies for handling mappings from a JSON object to another JSON object.
+Like BookingId -> id, Name[]  -> Guest[*].Name etc.
+This provides a clean and extendible system to support other objects in the future.

 ### 🔑 **Rules (Domain.Rules)**
 - **MapperRule**: Represents an individual rule entry from `mappingrules.json`, including source/target property names and a list of property mappings.
 - **MappingErrorCodes**: Central location for defining and maintaining error code constants, such as: